 Kevin Closson is a Senior Director / Chief Performance Architect the XtremIO Business Unit of EMC.

 Kevin is the inventor and maintains the widely popular platform performance testing kit called SLOB (Silly Little Oracle Benchmark).

 This blog is called “Kevin Closson’s Blog: Platforms, Databases and Storage.”
 I blog about a wide array of topics that should be of interest to data center professionals interested in:

 - Enterprise Storage

-- Platform Performance — focused on high-end Intel-based systems
+- Platform Performance — focused on high-end Intel-based systems.
+Focus on Oracle Database.

 - Oracle Exadata Database Machine